 From: The PUMAS Collection http://pumas.nasa.gov

 © 2012 Practical Uses of Math and Science.
 ALL RIGHTS RESERVED.
-Based on U.S. Government sponsored research
+Based on U.S. Govt. sponsored research

 “When are we ever going to use this?” is a question teachers usually face when teaching math, especially when teaching topics such as the quadratic equation.
 Science teachers, too, face such questions, but generally not to the same extent as math teachers.
 Here, we will discuss one use of the quadratic equation, and also indicate some other factors (including science related factors) that also need to be taken into account to give a more accurate/appropriate solution.
 Specifically, we discuss how to use a quadratic equation to compute the stopping distance of a car traveling at a given speed, and then discuss other ways to compute the stopping distance.